Customer service text examples: 20 templates to deliver a great customer experience

 14. Delivery coordination

-Text can be a more effective way to coordinate deliveries when a signature or installation is required. 🚚
+Text can be a more effective way to coordinate deliveries that need a signature or installation.

 Example: Hi [name].
 This is [your name] from [company].
 It’s time to schedule delivery for your recent order: [link to order information].
 Please select a time slot here: [link to calendar].
 An adult must provide a signature to accept delivery.
 Our driver will contact you enroute.
 To opt out of texts in the future, respond STOP.